Completing your application

 Finalising your offer

 Once you have met all the conditions of your offer, you will be sent a final Completion of Conditions letter with a form to return that confirms that you intend to enrol at Oxford.

-If you need a Tier 4 student visa for your course, the process can start after you have received your Completion of Conditions.
-For information, see the University’s webpages on student visas.
+If you need a student visa for your course, the process can start after you have received your Completion of Conditions.

 Arriving in Oxford

 For more information on the University contract and what you should do before you arrive, see the University's webpages for new students.

 The academic department that offers the course you apply to will assess the academic quality and suitability of your application.
 After this is complete, the department will send you formal notification of their decision by email.

-If you apply after the last standard University deadline in March there is no formal timetable, but you can still usually expect to be notified of the outcome around 6 to 8 weeks after completing your application.
+If you apply after the last standard University deadline in March there is no formal timetable, but you can usually expect to be notified of the outcome around 6 to 8 weeks after completing your application.

 After you apply and before the department makes a final decision on your application, you may be called for interview and/or asked to send further documents.
-This could include a third reference if there were only two in your application.
+This could include a third reference if there are only two in your application.

-Some courses will interview applicants during the selection process.
+Some courses will interview applicants during the selection process, but many do not use interviews.
 You can check whether shortlisted applicants will be interviewed, and the usual length and structure of interviews, in the entry requirements on our course pages.

-If your application was complete and eligible for academic assessment at the application deadline date, the department will notify you of the one of the following outcomes:
+If your application was complete and eligible for academic assessment at the application deadline date, you will be notified by email of one of the following outcomes.
+The outcome will also be shown in your Self-Service:

 An offer of a place from your department constitutes an overall offer of a place at Oxford.
 You are then guaranteed a college place, unless you have been accepted to a non-matriculated course for which a college place is not offered.